I found this cartoon yesterday on Facebook. Yes, Facebook and let’s not hear anything more about it, please.

 Learning (or, in my case, tryingto learn) another language was high entertainment.

 In English, I rarely if ever used a word the wrong way.
 I was a serious reader very young and had a big passive vocabulary.
 By passive, I mean I knew a lot of words but had never used them in conversation.
 I knew what they meant and how to spell them, but not how they sounded.

-My first big discovery — during my first week in the country — was that Zion (Zy-on) means penis.
-In Hebrew, it’s tzee-own.
-So if you say that Israel is the Land of Zion using your good American pronunciation, you will reduce Israelis within earshot to tears of laughter.
+My first big discovery which occurred during my second day in the country was that Zion (Zy-on) means penis.
+In Hebrew, the pronunciation is actually tzee-own.
+So if you say that Israel is the “Land of Zion” using your good American pronunciation, you will reduce Israelis to tears of laughter.